surafel142/surafel142/Portfolio/README.md

-# README for Surafel Laye Betru Portfolio Website
+# Surafel Laye Betru Portfolio Website

 ## Project Overview
 This is a professional portfolio website for Surafel Laye Betru, a Full Stack Web Developer based in Addis Ababa, Ethiopia.
 The website showcases his skills, experience, education, projects, and achievements in an elegant, responsive design.